Maintenance, Repairs and Refills

 On these occasions it is imperative that the system is refilled as quickly as possible.
 Most of our manufacturers offer urgent refills following a discharge and some even offer service exchange for inert gas, FM200, Novec 1230, CO2 and Kitchen Fire Suppression Systems.
 Full cylinders are delivered to site and the empty ones are picked up, this ensures a quicker turnaround than having to refill the cylinders that have discharged.

 Also all cylinders must be pressure tested to ensure they are still structurally safe to hold the required pressures within the cylinder.
 This must be done every 10 years and to ensure the minimum downtime we always provide service exchange cylinders without having to wait the minimum of 2 weeks whilst the cylinders are tested and returned.
-We can provide replacement service exchange cylinders for most manufacturers, please call us for more information or to request a quote.
+We can provide replacement service exchange cylinders for most manufacturers, please call us for more information or to request a quote click the button above.

 Systems that are no longer in use should be disabled, removed from site and disposed of or recycled.
 FM200 systems come under the F Gas Regulations and therefore require special attention and should be recycled.
 But all systems are high pressure systems using a minimum of 24 bar up to 300 bar and therefore should only be removed by suitably qualified engineers.

-Concept Fire Suppression Ltd can remove any system for recycling/disposal including Halon, please contact us for a quotation.
+Concept Fire Suppression Ltd can remove any system for recycling/disposal including Halon, please contact us for a quotation or click the button above.